-Casa Pacifica is committed to being a family driven and youth guided center.
+Casa Pacifica is committed to being a family driven and youth treatment center.
 As such we have joined the national initiative Building Bridges.
 The Building Bridges Mission and Goals are to identify and promote effective practices and policies; create strong and well-coordinated partnerships and collaborations; and ensure that comprehensive services and supports are:

 Our philosophy reflects an on-going commitment to the youth and family by not allowing premature discharge, and striving to provide continuity of treatment, supporting transitions, promoting individualized and culturally competent service delivery and goals, eliminating blame and supporting the strengths of each family member.
-We incorporate a “whatever it takes” and “never give up” attitude to providing hope, help and support.
-Youth have a developmentally appropriate role in their care by planning their treatment goals with their clinician and participating in treatment team meetings.
-They have a role in creating rules, regulations and policies that govern their living environments by participating the campus-wide “unity council” and the cottage “residential council”.
+We incorporate a “whatever it takes” and “never give up” attitude to providing hope, help, and support.
+Youth have a developmentally appropriate role in their care by planning their short-term treatment goals with their clinician and participating in treatment team meetings.
+They have a role in creating rules, regulations, and policies that govern their living environments by participating in the campus-wide “unity council” and the cottage “residential council”.

 Casa Pacifica’s substance abuse recovery program based on the essential elements of the Matrix Model (an evidenced-based community program developed at UCLA for young adults).
-The elements of the Change Project include: Eight sessions of early recovery groups, thirty two sessions of relapse preventions groups, regular attendance of off-campus twelve step meetings, family support and education groups, individual and family psychological treatment sessions, Weekly random drug screening, periodic healthy reinforcement for participation and abstinence.
+The elements of the Change Project include Eight sessions of early recovery groups, thirty-two sessions of relapse preventions groups, regular attendance of off-campus twelve-step meetings, family support and education groups, individual and family psychological treatment sessions, Weekly random drug screening, periodic healthy reinforcement for participation and abstinence.
 Additionally, the Change Project integrates motivational interviewing designed to help directly address ambivalence about changing substance use behaviors.
 The use of Motivational Interviewing is crucial to enhancing the receptivity of youth to the material in the Matrix Model, and effectively addressing fluctuations in motivation to discontinue substance use or remain abstinent.

 MSDR or better known as “Seaville” is a multi-sensory alternative to the use of seclusion or time out rooms with a focus on helping youth increase self-regulation of emotions and behavior.
 Its function is to facilitate a meaningful learning experience before and after a crisis.
 The goal is to support youth in progressing along the continuum from external behavioral controls toward effective internal regulation of their behavior.
-Staff use a variety of gross motor and fine motor activities in the gym like setting to engage youth and support emotional regulation.
+Staff uses a variety of gross motor and fine motor activities in the gym like setting to engage youth and support emotional regulation.
 Staff trained in the use of the MSDR, are introduced to theories from applied brain research, sensory integration, and child development.
 A basic overview of brain anatomy is presented with a focus on the process for effective multi-sensory de-escalation.
 A Sensory Integration Assessment of youth strengths is completed on all youth as they enter our program.
-The results of these assessments are used both in helping youth learn to regulate their emotions and set goals for recreational activities as well as their time in “Seaville.
+The results of these assessments are used both in helping youth learn to regulate their emotions and set goals for recreational activities as well as their time in “Seaville”.
 Youth may ask to go to Seaville as a tool to help them regulate their emotions or may be prompted by staff to utilize the room.

-Sean Dickson, Admissions Coordinator
+Sean Dickson, Admissions and Utilization Manager

 Phone: (805) 366-4104